MiguelMateoTavarez/MiguelMateoTavarez/README.md

   </a>
 </div>

 Passionate about technology and developing trends, my interest in Javascript and its backend tools is growing day by day.
-Although Laravel is my comfort zone, I want to master Typescript, NodeJS, NestJS and NextJS.
+I want to master Typescript, NodeJS, NestJS, NextJS, React and React Native.

 - 💻I'm backend developer at BitBox Caribe SRL